East African Community: Democratic Republic of the Congo's accession

 In 2010, Tanzanian officials expressed interest in inviting the DR Congo to join the East African Community.
 The DRC applied for admission to the EAC in June 2019.
 In June 2021, the EAC Summit launched a verification mission to assess the suitability of the DRC for admission to the Community, and has since drafted a report on their findings which is ready for submission to the EAC Council of Ministers.
 On 23 November 2021: Ministers in charge of East African Community (EAC) Affairs have recommended for consideration by the EAC Heads of States the report of the verification team on the application by The Democratic Republic of Congo (DRC) to join the Community.
 In February 2022, the EAC Council of Ministers recommended that the DRC be admitted as a new member state of the EAC.
 On 18 March 2022, the EAC Secretary-General Peter Mathuki confirmed that the Heads of State would approve the admission on 29 March 2022.
 The Democratic Republic of the Congo was admitted as a member of the EAC on 29 March 2022, at a virtual Head of State summit chaired by Uhuru Kenyatta of Kenya, and officially became a member of the East African Community on 11 July 2022 after depositing the instrument of ratification with the EAC Secretary General at the bloc's headquarters in Arusha, Tanzania.
 The accession of the DRC gives the EAC its first port on the West African coast.
+The DRC, contrary to the terms of accession, refused to contribute any sum toward the budget until 2024, when it remitted US$1 million, despite owing over US$20 million.